-Jesse Myers is a seattle-based concert pianist and teacher who strives to join education with performing.
+Jesse Myers is a seattle-based concert pianist and sought after teacher.
 Mr. Myers has chosen the vocation of being a lifetime student of the piano and tireless teacher of its techniques and repertoire.
-He is on the faculty at Holy Names Academy and runs a thriving studio from his home in Seattle’s Capitol Hill neighborhood.
-Aside from teaching at the studio and the academy, he has been accepting invitations for adjudicating competitions, leading masterclasses, and concertizing as a guest artist at universities throughout the United States.
+He is on the piano faculty at Cornish College of the Arts and runs a thriving studio from his home in Seattle’s Central District neighborhood.
+Aside from teaching at the studio and the college, he has been accepting invitations for adjudicating competitions, leading masterclasses, and concertizing as a guest artist at universities throughout the United States.
 Locally, he has performed as a soloist at Seattle's Benaroya Hall and Town Hall.

 Jesse Myers has a Master of Music degree from the University of Washington in piano performance.
 He also attended Bowling Green State University, where he earned his Bachelor of Music in piano performance.
 His important teachers have been Robin McCabe (piano, UW 2004-2006), Virginia Marks (piano,BGSU 1999-2003), Valrie Kantorski and Frances Burnett (Piano, Bowling Green Creative Arts, 1995-1999), and Marylin Shrude (composition, Bowling Green Creative Arts and Interlochen).

 Teaching, Adjudicating, & Leading Masterclasses

 - 20+ years teaching experience

 - Faculty piano instructor at Cornish College of the Arts